 Seriously, it doesn’t get much simpler than this – you need two fruit punnets (ours happened to be from grapes).
 They usually already come with holes at the bottom for drainage.
 One was slightly larger than the other, I put the larger one at the top, so the plants have more room to grow.
 Simple, isn’t it?
 And it looks the part too.
 Will be doing LOTS of these next year!

-Another easy one – cute a TP Roll in half and make cardboard tube planters.
+We love Toilet Paper Roll Crafts.
+This is another easy one – cute a Toilet Paper Roll in half and make cardboard tube planters.
 I squished in a little a strip of newspaper to help stop the heard from falling out and done!
 Technically you can plant these straight into the ground.
 I need to do this soon, as my tomato plants have slowed in growing a sign, that they are running out of space.

 Newspaper Seedling Pots